HamishPayne/CODE-WORDS/Classroom/Week-07/readme.md

 ### Paper Prototypes Presentation
 We started off the session this week by putting the chosen section of our text into [google doc](https://docs.google.com/spreadsheets/d/1rqOlmfpCzXC9kA_vBeLOcTpdxCvWeo4zsiNa4uiDHTY/edit#gid=0).
 Then, in small groups, we presented our paper prototypes we had made during the week for our projects.
 It was really good to hear Celia and Win's ideas for their projects and see their paper prototypes.
 Showing them mine and speaking them through my idea helped me to get a better understanding of what I actually wanted to do, they also gave me some really helpful feedback.
 Win also introduced me to Whispering Galleries and Phase which he thought sounded similar to what I wanted to do with my project.

 After we shared our paper prototypes in our group we uploaded them to a google doc and also came up with a short piece of pseudo code to describe what we wanted to happen in the sketch.
+As always it was really nice to see what everyone had produced, I really enjoy these show and tell sessions because we don't get the chance to see each others work as we're not in the physical classroom.
+It was really interesting to see the different approaches people took with their paper prototypes, like Andy and Karen had spoken about it makes it much easier to picture someones project compared to them just speaking/writing about it.

 ```
 START